 as it might have two decades ago.
 I have to go to work in July much the

 same as I do in February.
 And while the summer does mean more trips up

 to the family cabin, now that I have a child, some of that time spent

 reading on a swing overlooking a lake with a beer in my hand is going to

-be spent playing with my child.
+be spent playing with my children.
 This is not a bad thing.

 With all of that said, I do rather enjoy making lists about books.
 Nerds

 of a Feather is a genre blog, so while I plan to continue to read more